circleci/circleci-docs/jekyll/_docs/background-process.md

 layout: classic-docs
 title: Start background processes from circle.yml
 categories: [how-to]
-last_updated: Feb 5, 2014
-description: How to start a background process from circle.yml
+description: "How to start a background process from circle.yml"
 ---

-Starting a background process from [circle.yml](/docs/configuration) is entirely possible, but it is not done by adding `&` to the end of your command line.
+Starting a background process from [circle.yml]({{site.baseurl}}/configuration/) is entirely possible, but it is not done by adding `&` to the end of your command line.
 Instead, you set the background flag on the command.
 For example: